Explanations and instructions of all things Writing.Com.

 On the chapter page, click the edit chapter link which is displayed to the owner just below the chapter author information.
 In the chapter edit page, scroll to the bottom of the chapter text.
 There should be numbered choices at the bottom to give a title for the follow-on chapter possibilities.
 Unless those are filled out, the Interactive Story system thinks that this chapter is supposed to end this storyline.
 After filling out at least one of the titles, complete the edit.
 Then view the chapter.
 It should now show choice(s) for continuing the storyline.

-The same procedure can be used by owners with paid memberships who have the ability to add a third choice to a chapter written by another member.
+The same procedure can be used by owners with paid memberships who have the ability to add a third choice (and/or fourth and fifth choice) to a chapter written by another member.

 I've been reading an Interactive Story.
 How can I know when new chapters have been added?

-If you Favorite or Fan the Interactive Story, it will pop to the top of your Favorites list in the right hand column when it is edited or when a new chapter is added.
+If you Favorite or Fan the Interactive Story, it will pop to the top of your Favorites list in the right hand column when the item itself is edited or when a new chapter is added.
+Editing or deleting a chapter does not change the modify date of the Interactive item.
 Those who add a chapter to an Interactive Story have the option of getting email notifications for future chapter additions to that interactive.
 Make sure the option is set the way you want it before submitting the chapter.
 That's the only way to turn it on.
 It can be turned off in any of the emails.

 How can I tell when a chapter was added?